freistil/freistilbox-docs/source/tech_faq/processing_units.md

 sense with freistilbox.
 Instead, we chose PU as the main performance metric distinguishing our managed hosting plans.

-## "We get errors because all PU are busy!"
+## PU overload

-When HTTP requests are coming in through the Content Cache faster than your freistilbox setup can handle them, this will eventually result in all the Processing Units of your freistilbox cluster being busy.
-Instead of responding with the requested content, freistilbox will then deliver a "Request Delivery Failed" error.
+Each incoming HTTP request is assigned to a free Processing Unit of one of our application boxes.
+This PU will respond with the requested content and will then be freed up for the next request.
+But if HTTP requests are coming in through the Content Cache faster than your freistilbox setup can handle them, this can eventually result in all the Processing Units of your freistilbox cluster being busy.
+When there is no free worker process left to handle new requests, freistilbox will deliver a "Request Delivery Failed" error.

 This happens when a) requests are coming in too fast, or b) your application responds too slow, or c) both.
 Let's take a look at each of these scenarios.